TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/variable.md

 # Variable Management

-In the LessCode platform, users can create app variables and use them in page development.
+In the LessCode platform, users can create APP variables and use them in page development.
 By using variables, the following requirements can be fulfilled:

 - **Dynamically assign values to component properties:** Bind variables to attributes, allowing functions to manipulate variables to get or modify their values, thereby affecting component properties.
 - **Dynamically assign values to component directives:** The platform currently provides Vue syntax directives.
 By binding variables to directives, you can control the behavior of directives via functions.
-- **App global variables:** Define global variables in the app that can be shared and used across all pages.
+- **APP global variables:** Define global variables in the APP that can be shared and used across all pages.
 - **Assign initial values to variables by environment:** A variable can be configured with initial values for preview, pre-release, and production environments.
 - **Use variables in function parameters:** The "Request URL" and "Request Parameters" of remote functions can be assembled and dynamically retrieved using variables.